ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ## Movement

 During their team turn, a number of actions allow a player to move about the pitch when activated, as mentioned previously.
-Sometimes a player may even be moved involuntarily as a result of a block or another in-game effecct.
+Sometimes a player may even be moved involuntarily as a result of a block or another in-game effect.
 This section deals with how players are moved around the pitch and how other players, particularly the opposition, can hinder their progress.

 ### MOVING PLAYERS